 What are Composite Fillings?

-This type of fillings is made with composite resin.
-It provides a tooth-colored plastic appearance and a longer lifespan.
+Composite fillings are a type of tooth filling material made with composite resin.
+It provides you with a tooth-colored appearance that matches surrounding teeth perfectly.
 Unlike amalgam filling, this composite variation is suitable for small to mid-sized cavities.

-The amalgam filling is a silver filling that works best for extensive size tooth decay.
+The amalgam filling is a silver filling that works best for larger areas of tooth decay.
 It lasts longer than composite variation; however, the appearance is not as aesthetically pleasing for some.